The John Varley tripboat that runs from Tapton Lock is a brand new boat that has a large wheelchair lift and a hearing loop.

 Tapton Lock Visitor Centre in Chesterfield to Hollingwood Hub

-A Tramper mobility scooter is available for hire at the Visitor Centre and there is limited parking close by with one reserved parking place for the disabled.
+A Tramper mobility scooter is available for hire at the Visitor Centre; to see a video of this in action, click here.
+There is limited parking close by with one reserved parking place for the disabled.
 There are accessible toilets.

 There are several parking places for the disabled in the small car park by the canal at Station Road in Brimington.